College Street (Toronto): Route description

 The intersection at Yonge Street is dominated by the landmark College Park complex, which once housed an Eaton's department store.
 This historic building is now used for retail, office, and residential purposes.

-At University Avenue, College traverses a major institutional district, with the Ontario Legislature, the University of Toronto, and the MaRS Discovery District marking one of the city's most important and historic intersections.
+At University Avenue, College traverses a major institutional district, with the Ontario Legislature, the University of Toronto St. George, and the MaRS Discovery District marking one of the city's most important and historic intersections.
 The district also features a concentration of teaching hospitals, including Toronto General Hospital, the Hospital for Sick Children, Princess Margaret Cancer Centre, Mount Sinai Hospital, and Toronto Rehab.

-Between University and Spadina Avenue, the street bounds the Grange Park neighbourhood to the south, a mixed-residential area with student housing and historic residences such as George Brown House.
-The intersection at Spadina Avenue represents the northern boundary of the city's principal Chinatown, as well as the western boundary of the university.
+Between University and Spadina Avenue the street serves as the northern boundary of the Grange Park neighbourhood, a mixed-residential area with student housing and historic residences such as George Brown House.
+It is a southern boundary of the University of Toronto's St. George campus where it meets the south end of St. George Street midway through this portion of the campus.
+The intersection at Spadina Avenue represents the northern boundary of the city's principal Chinatown, as well as the western boundary of the St. George campus.
 The intersection is marked by the focal point of 1 Spadina Crescent in a roundabout to the north, and a complex rail interchange where the busy 510 Spadina streetcar route, running on a dedicated right-of-way, meets the 506 Carlton route.

 The section of College west of Spadina is home to a variety of computer stores, known as a destination for cheap computer parts.
 This stretch of College also forms the northern border of Kensington Market.

 West of Bathurst Street, College is the heart of Toronto's Little Italy and is dotted with restaurants and trendy bars.
 Further west, College is primarily residential.